Thanksgiving shopping crowds 'good not great'; online sales strong

 The rush on the night of the U.S. holiday, a month before Christmas, reflects the new normal in U.S. holiday shopping, which was traditionally kicked off the next day, Black Friday.

-In an effort to attract the most eager holiday shoppers and fend off competition from Amazon.com Inc, U.S. retailers have increasingly extended their holiday deals by opening stores on the evening of Thanksgiving.
+In an effort to attract the most eager holiday shoppers and fend off competition from Amazon.com Inc (AMZN.O), U.S. retailers have increasingly extended their holiday deals by opening stores on the evening of Thanksgiving.

 This hurt customer turnout on Black Friday last year, a trend analysts and consultants expect will repeat this year.

-Early discounts at stores and online included buy one get 50 percent off on the second "Star Wars" toys at Target Corp , $200 off quadcopter drones at Best Buy Co Inc, a 50-inch Samsung smart TV for $499 at Wal-Mart Stores Inc .
+Early discounts at stores and online included buy one get 50 percent off on the second "Star Wars" toys at Target Corp (TGT.N), $200 off quadcopter drones at Best Buy Co Inc (BBY.N), and a 50-inch Samsung smart TV for $499 at Wal-Mart Stores Inc (WMT.N).

 Shoppers in the United States spent more than $1 billion online, 22-percent more than last year, between midnight and 5 pm ET on Thursday, according to the Adobe Digital Index, which tracked 100 million visits to 4,500 U.S. retail sites.